FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 6.md

 [^practical_wisdom]: We can, nevertheless, distinguish what is right from what is wrong through *practical wisdom*.
 Aristotle recommends taking advantage of our ability to perceive good and bad by identifying morally salient features and applying situational appreciation.
 [^six_classics]: The six classics consists of the *Book of Poetry*, the *Book of History*, the *Book of Rites*, the *Book of Music*, the *Book of Changes*, and the *Spring and Autumn Annals*).
 [^mencius]: Mencius was a confucian thinker.
+[^meditation]: Two ways of cultivating these type of thoughts: meditation and chanting.
+[^seventh_precept]: The 7th precept are divided into two for novice nuns and monks.
+[^ten_precepts]: The overall precepts for Buddhist monks and nuns is known as the *ten precepts*.